About Stephen Ministry

 Who Is Involved?

-Stephen Ministers are the caregivers.
-They have been through almost 40 hours of training in Christian caregiving, including general topics such as listening, feelings, boundaries, assertiveness, and using Christian resources in caregiving.
-In addition, their training covered specialized topics such as ministering to the divorced, hospitalized, bereaved, and aging.
-We currently have 13 active Stephen Ministers.
+Stephen Ministers are congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
+They are the caregivers.
+They have been through almost 40 hours of training in Christian caregiving and specialized topics such as ministering to the divorced, hospitalized, depressed, bereaved, aging, etc. We currently have 14 active Stephen Ministers.

-Care receivers are the recipients of Stephen Ministers’ care.
-They are people from our church, or community who are experiencing divorce, grief, loss of a job, disability, discouragement, loneliness, hospitalization, rehabilitation, cancer, spiritual crisis, terminal illness, or any of an endless number of other life difficulties.
+Care Receivers are the recipients of Stephen Ministers’ care.
+They are people from our church, or community who are experiencing divorce, grief, loss of a job, disability, discouragement, loneliness, hospitalization, rehabilitation, cancer, spiritual crisis, terminal illness, or any number of other life difficulties.
 Stephen Ministers usually meet with their care receivers once a week for about an hour for as long as the care receiver will benefit by the relationship.
+The relationship between a care receiver and a Stephen Minister is confidential.
+Men are matched with men; women with women.

 What Do Stephen Ministers Do?